DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 The following diagram shows the correlation between the existing and the new data for climate impact transparency in ONE Record:

-![Data Model Diagram(CO2 for hackathon.drawio.svg "Climate Impact in ONE Record")
+![Data Model Diagram(datamodel.svg "Climate Impact in ONE Record")

 ## Solution in legacy environment